Sayyidina 'Othman Secondary School

 Sayyidina 'Othman Secondary School (Sekolah Menengah Sayyidina 'Othman or SMSO) is a government secondary school in Bukit Beruang, a settlement in Tutong District, Brunei.
 The school provides five years of general secondary education leading up to O Level qualification.
 As of 2018, the principal of Sayyidina 'Othman Secondary School is Vincent Andrew.

+History

+On 9 May 1994, Bukit Beruang Secondary School officially opened.
+It was renamed Sayyidina 'Othman Secondary School on 30 July 1996, with the help of Pengiran Ismail.
+Beginning on 18 March 2002, the school also served as the district's sixth-form center until December 2011.
+Currently, lower and upper secondary level education is provided by the school.